rivas-lab/ukbb-tools/04_gwas/README.md

 A full list of options can be obtained by running `python gwas.py -h`, and a summary is below:

-- Phenotype file
+- File input: phenotype
+- File output: logging and out directories
-- Genotyped/Imputed data
+- Data options: Genotyped/Imputed data
+- QC: population specification, relatedness filter (currently non-functional in conjunction with populations)
 - Run now
-- batch job submission parameters
+- batch job submission parameters (memory, time, partitions)